 Vegan Container Air Fresheners

-Combine a half a cup of baking soda with eight to 10 drops of essential oil in an eight ounce Mason jar.
-Either punch holes in the Mason jar lid or line the top of the jar with decorative paper and screw the Mason ring on over it.
+Combine a half a cup of baking soda with eight to 10 drops of essential oil in an eight-ounce Mason jar.
+Punch holes in the Mason jar lid or line the top of the jar with decorative paper and screw the Mason ring — without the lid — over it.
 Poke tiny holes in the paper with a needle and you have a vegan equivalent to the gel fresheners mentioned above.

 Some of my favorite scent combinations are lemon and rosemary, grapefruit and lavender, and orange and vanilla.
 You can change the scents up with the season, too.
 I can only imagine how amazing orange and clove would smell around Christmas.

 Do you have a favorite DIY air freshener recipe?
-Share it below.